amacgregor/allanmacgregor/src/pages/articles/2017-04-16-vim-the-perfect-ide/index.md

 date: 2017-04-16T11:55:59-04:00
 layout: post
 draft: false
-path: "/posts/vim-is-the-perfect-ide"
+path: '/posts/vim-is-the-perfect-ide'
-category: "Programming"
+category: 'Programming'
 tags:
-     - "Programming"
+  - 'Programming'
-     - "VIM"
+  - 'VIM'
-     - "Tooling"
+  - 'Tooling'
-     - "Productivity"
+  - 'Productivity'
 description: "I've have tried Atom, SublimeText, TextMate, Eclipse, Visual Studio, and most of the Jetbrains products, I'm constantly tweaking and looking for a better setup, however Vim always feels like home to me; and I'm to the point now where I rarely use IDEs – exception being messy and complex projects where IDEs can do a lot of heavily lifting (yes, Magento I'm talking about you.)"
 ---